elementor/elementor-developers-docs/src/dynamic-tags/dynamic-tags-structure.md

 # Dynamic Tags Structure

-Each Dynamic Tag needs to have a few basic settings like a unique name, a title that will be used.
-On top of that, we have some advanced settings like the Dynamic Tag controls which are basically optional fields where the user can configure his custom data.
-And a render method that generates the final output based on the user settings from the Dynamic Tag’s controls.
+Each dynamic tag needs to have a few basic settings, such as a unique name.
+On top of that, there are some advanced settings like dynamic tag controls, which are basically optional fields where users can configure their custom data.
+There is also a render method that generates the final output based on user settings taken from the dynamic tag’s controls.

 ## Extending Dynamic Tags

-To create your own control, you need to **extend** the dynamic tags control to inherits its methods:
+To create your own control, you need to **extend** the dynamic tags control to inherit its methods:

 ```php
 Class Elementor_Test_Tag extends \Elementor\Core\DynamicTags\Tag {